This article was updated in August 2020. View the original version.

 The alarm has sounded on ocean plastic.
-Companies are waking up to intense public pressure to take action.
+Companies are waking up to intense public pressure to take action on plastic leakage.
 Newsfeeds are filled with images of oceans, marine life and coastlines suffocated by plastic pollution.

 Plastic is everywhere – it’s a visible and tangible reminder of human impact on the environment.
 Without significant action, there will be more plastic by weight in the ocean than fish by 2050.
 It’s time to stop hitting snooze and close the negative plastic tap.

 When are plastics beneficial or harmful to use?

 Reliable data and methodology will deliver the answers.